chy101010/PrivateChat/README.md

 <h1> Chat Web Application </h1>
-This is a messaging application based NodeJS/ExpressJS/MongoDB and Sockets applications.
-This is an application enables clients to send private conversation requests (to be rejected/accepted) to other clients to establish a private one to one conversation.However, a client must be logged in to access the chat features.
+This is a messaging application based on NodeJS/ExpressJS/MongoDB and Sockets applications.
+This application enables clients to send private conversation requests (to be rejected/accepted) to other clients to establish a private one to one conversation.
+However, a client must be logged in to access the chat features.
+This feature is implemented through JWT authentication in the Api calls.
+Once a client is logged in, the client will receive an unique socket instance that establishes a bidirectional connection with the server, so the client can receive data(new messages, new requests, deleted converstaions) emitted from the server side.
+Every posted message will be stored in the database until the conversation room in which the message is related to is deleted.
+Therefore, once a client log in, he can retrieve all messages that are sent to him when he was offline.

 <h2> Instructions To Run </h2>
 <ol>